hashaam13/machine-learning-projects/README.md

 # machine-learning-projects
-Machine learning with python from linear models to deep learning
+Machine learning with python from linear models to deep learning.

+Projects for a machine learning course.